adamkennedy/Mesovator/README.md

 Obviously, for any real form of elavator control system Perl is a horrible choice.
 But in this case, given the very short timeline and the open scope of the problem (to be discussed later) Perl's native testing infrastructure is actually pretty amenable to churning out lots of hacky but effective tests.

+(4 hours later...)

+Plus, the Perl I ended up using is full of hacky hacks and shorthand and since I'm a bit stale and haven't written anything bigger than a thousand lines in the last 3 years it's kind of an embarrasment.
+If I had an extra hour I'd do a bunch of stylistic cleanups, but speed was more important.

 ## Programming Paradigm

 My preference for this would be to use an implementation based on an event model to get something vaguely soft-realtime capable.